MichaelLarocca/blog-michael-jude-larocca/posts/2023/02-23/javascript-how-to-use-the-chuck-norris-api-for-beginners.md

 **As you can see, we are writing a lot less HTML by writing a function in JavaScript to do it for us instead.**

-Next, let's get access to the HTML select tag in the JavaScript file by using get element by id as follows:
+Next, let's get access to the HTML select tag by adding this variable named category at the top of the JavaScript file by using get element by id as follows:
 ```javascript
 const category = document.getElementById("category");
 ```